Chinatown, Vancouver: Late 20th century improvements

 In 1979, the Chinatown Historic Area Planning Committee sponsored a streetscape improvement program to add various Chinese-style elements to the area, such as specially paved sidewalks and red dragon streetlamps that demarcated the area's borders while emphasizing it as a destination for heritage tourism.
 Starting with its designation by the province as a historic area in 1971 and subsequent economic shifts, Chinatown shifted from a central business district to playing a largely cultural role.
 Murality, a local non-profit, is installing a mural on East Pender Street with the aim of bringing colour and vitality to the neighbourhood.

 The growth of Chinatown during much of the 20th century created a healthy, robust community that gradually became an aging one as many Chinese immigrants no longer lived nearby.
 Noticing local businesses suffering, the Chinatown Merchants Association cited the lack of parking and restrictive heritage district rules as impediments to new uses and renovations.
 Their concerns subsequently led to a relaxation of zoning laws to allow for a wider range of uses, including necessary demolition.
 Additions in the mid-1990s included a large parkade, a shopping mall, and the largest Chinese restaurant in Canada.
 More residential projects around the community and a lowering of property taxes helped to maintain a more rounded community.
 Reinvigoration was a discussed topic along government members, symbolically embedded in the Millennium Gate project, which opened in 2002.
-It can be argued that the role of the early Chinese settlers in Vancouver's Chinatown area in the late 19th and early 20th centuries helped to put Vancouver on the global map as a popular destination for Asian investment and immigration.

 Recent immigration

 In addition to Han Chinese from Taiwan, Hong Kong, and Mainland China, Chinese Latin Americans have also settled in the Chinatown area.
 Most of them were from Peru and arrived shortly after Juan Velasco Alvarado took over that country in a military coup in 1968.
 Others have come from Argentina, Brazil, Mexico, and Nicaragua.

 Vancouver experienced large numbers of immigrants from the Asia-Pacific region in the last two decades of the twentieth century, most notably from China, whose population in the Vancouver Census Metropolitan Area was estimated at 300,000 in the mid-1990s.
-A significant development since the 1980s has been the increase of transnational awareness among the Chinese.
-The heightened mobility of capital, information, people, and commodities across territorial boundaries and distance challenged the traditional meaning of migration.

-Compared to Chinatown itself, more Chinese immigrants have settled in Richmond, drawn by its lower house prices, considerable concentration of Chinese retailers, and the nearby Vancouver airport.
-The business heart of Chinatown was visibly affected after the arrival of suburban Asian shopping districts, such as Richmond's Aberdeen Centre, which was promoted as North America's largest enclosed Asian mall, was near other Chinese shopping centres, and which offered more parking and open space than historic Chinatown.